Efficient Tax Planning for Charitable Gifts

 Gifting publicly traded stock is very easy to do and may be accomplished quickly.
 Gifting a business interest is more complicated and therefore should be explored well in advance of the planned transition date.
 In either situation, donors should consult with their tax advisor as they evaluate their options in supporting charities and the constituents those charities serve.

-To view article in original publication please visit: http://edgemagazine.com/the-write-plan-3/
+To view this article in the original publication please visit: http://edgemagazine.com/the-write-plan-3/